Articles · Salvation History · Genesis 3 · Revelation 12 · Isaiah 14

 To lose to God is the order of things.
 To lose to a humble girl of Nazareth is the wound that never closes.

 This is what Lucifer was shown before the world began, and this is what he would not bear: that a daughter of the race he despised, a creature of the very clay he refused to honor, would be lifted above every choir of angels — above the seraphim, above the thrones, above the very rank he himself had held — and crowned the Queen of all of them.
-St. Louis de Montfort, who understood the enmity of Genesis 3:15 as well as any saint who ever wrote, says the thing that sounds like exaggeration and is not: Satan fears the Blessed Virgin "not only more than all angels and men, but in some sense more than God Himself."
+St. Louis de Montfort, who understood the enmity of Genesis 3:15 as well as any saint who ever wrote, says the thing that sounds like exaggeration and is not (True Devotion to Mary, §52): Satan fears the Blessed Virgin "not only more than all angels and men, but in some sense more than God Himself."
 Not because her power exceeds God's — it does not, and de Montfort says so — but because the proud spirit suffers infinitely more to be conquered and crushed by a lowly handmaid than by the divine omnipotence itself.
 To lose to God is the order of things.
 To lose to a humble girl of Nazareth is the wound that never closes.
 Her humility humbles him more than the Divine power.
+De Montfort immediately qualifies this: not because her power exceeds God's — it does not — but because her humility is the precise instrument by which God confounds the pride of the enemy.

 The Refusal Answered